 Very smooth for Laphroaig -- the extra aging has mellowed this whisky.
 Soothing honeyed malt, creamy vanilla, and toffee provide a bed for peat smoke, charcoal, and tar; along with more subtle brine, smoked seaweed, anise, ginger, and citrus.
 A gentler, creamier, more tactile, less medicinal Laphroaig when compared to some of its siblings.
 Will you prefer the new 18 year old to the 15 year old it is replacing?
 That depends.
 I enjoy the balance and subtle complexity of flavors with the 15 year old, but I also like the enhanced richness and mouth-coating creaminess of the 18.
 The higher strength (and no chill-filtering) of the 18 is certainly a bonus.
 (Side note: I know this is a moot point now, but I would like to have seen the 15 year old bottled at 48%, rather than 43%.)

 Similar to Laphroaig Quarter Cask, but also finished in oloroso sherry casks.
 Fruit and smoke: fleshy red berries, red licorice, toffee, ripe barley, coal tar, sun-baked seaweed, peat smoke, and a hint of coffee grounds.
 Tarry finish.
 I rated the Quarter Cask a 91, and I think this whisky is similar in quality.
 If you like sherry-influenced whiskies, then go for the Triple Wood.
 If not, then consider the Quarter Cask.
-(Currently exclusive to Travel Retail and European specialist retailers.)
+(Travel Retail and European exclusive)

 A (very) special anniversary bottling, this is old-style, brooding Laphroaig.
 Fully mature and rich, it shows that classic roiling mass of kelp, oil, and brine, always balanced by sweetness: in this case autumn berry fruits.
 Malt adds a crunchiness.
 The palate is gentle and slow with the characteristic camphoraceous lift of bog myrtle on the back palate, which is all that remains of the smoke.
 Pricey, yes, but rare.
 Get saving!